 When you’re a young person going through school, college and university, you’ll be told almost endlessly that you need to get work experience in order to land yourself a job in the future.
 While this advice is absolutely correct (you need to build your skills and develop a work ethic), unfortunately it doesn’t do much to help the tens of thousands of students who are trying to get work experience in highly sought industries such as media.
 If anything, it increases the pressure that ultimately leads some people towards the path of giving up in favour of settling with a career that’s easier to attain.

 On average, I’d estimate that every media course in the UK has between 20-40 students enrolled per year group, if not more.
 An article from The Independent in 2011 states that there are over 1600 different media courses available in the UK.
 Given that this was some time ago, and working on the basis that there are two to three year groups for every course, then there are around 50,000 students looking for media related work experience opportunities at any one point in time.
-Obviously, that’s a lot!
+That’s a lot!

 Small companies like Southpoint Films are unfortunately not in a position to help these students.
 At the time of writing we are only a team of three and our resources are limited.
 If we invite a student to shadow us for a week, there’s a strong chance that we won’t be able to provide an experience of any value.
 Our work is too high pressure, with very fast turnarounds, for us to let an inexperienced person sit in the driver’s seat on a real project, and we don’t have the staff or equipment spare to run any specially designed activities for the work experience placement.
 We could assign the stereotypical work experience tasks like making coffee and tea, but you could get that sort of experience by taking a placement at a local coffee shop.
 What’s the point?
 When I was at school I was very lucky to get a week of work experience at a local radio station, and while I’m not complaining about the fact I had this opportunity, I spent the whole week alphabetising CDs on my own…

-Unless you’re close to a media hub such as London or Manchester, many other ‘local’ video production companies are in a similar position to ours; they’re small teams (often one-man bands) without the resource to offer work experience.
+Unless you’re close to a media hub such as London or Manchester, many other ‘local’ video production companies are in a similar position to ours; they’re small teams (often one-man bands) without the resources to offer work experience.
 This leaves it up to the big broadcasters like the BBC, ITV, Channel 4 and Sky, plus the big production houses, to provide work experience schemes, which they do, but they simply can’t cater for the sheer number of people looking for opportunities – that’s not to say that it’s impossible to get experience from the bigger companies, but it’s not an option for everyone.
 So, practically, what can you do without giving up on your dreams?

 When I speak to university students about these issues, my advice is always to go out there and create your own work experiences.
 This may seem like a cop-out, but it’s certainly not.
 When I was a student at university I spent almost all of my free time running, and producing content for, the university’s student television station.
 Through this vehicle I was able to produce videos for “clients”, such as the student’s union, the university itself, and other student societies.
 While there was no money involved in this process, I was engaging in a very real client relationship that was, in almost all ways, no different from the relationships I have with clients now.
 The only difference is that now, of course, I ask for some money at the end of the project!
 If I hadn’t gotten this experience on my own accord I would never have had the skills to set up my own business, and Southpoint Films would not exist today.